Arachni/arachni/README.md

     Instances to:
     - Take advantage of multi-core/SMP architectures.
     - Greatly diminish scan-times.
-- Dispatcher Grids supporting:
+- Dispatcher Grid:
+    - Self-healing.
+    - Scale up/down by hot-plugging/hot-unplugging nodes.
+        - Can scale up infinitely by adding nodes to increase scan capacity.
+    - _(Always-on)_ Load-balancing -- All Instances are automatically provided
+        by the least burdened Grid member.
+        - With optional per-scan opt-out/override.
     - _(Optional)_ High-Performance mode -- Combines the resources of
         multiple nodes to perform multi-Instance scans.
         - Enabled on a per-scan basis.
-    - _(Always-on)_ Load-balancing -- All Instances are automatically provided
-        by the least burdened Grid member.
-        - With optional per-scan opt-out/override.
 - SSL encryption (with optional peer authentication).

 ### Scope configuration